 - Some attendees reported that the struggle with onboarding came from building relationships between new starters and their teams and managers, especially when there is a long compliance process

 - Going virtual highlighted parts of the process that had happened informally in the past but now needed to be formalised

 - Leavers are placed into the same CRM as all candidates, but not actively engaged with a separate category of candidate

 - Some attendees reported that the only engagement with leavers is an exit interview

 - Employers see the value in boomerang hires, but the challenge is getting hiring managers to treat departures as well as arrivals

 The impacts of moving to an online-first process due to the COVID-19 pandemic have effected attraction and onboarding, primarily.
 Both of these stages rely upon building long term and meaningful relationships.
 However, this aspect is often overlooked when engineering the process – usually because it is done informally.

 The digitalisation of these processes has brought the importance of relationship building within talent communities to the surface.

-Now that recruiters and talent acquisition teams have got over the initial reactive response to this move to online-first, they are looking at more long-term, strategic solutions to this challenge of building long term relationships in an effective and meaningful way.
+Now that recruiters and talent acquisition teams have gotten over the initial reactive response to this move to online-first, they are looking at more long-term, strategic solutions to this challenge of building long term relationships in an effective and meaningful way.

-Hopefully 2021 will be the year of the relationship, as we settle down into the normality that the pandemic has created and set the bar for the candidate experience for years to come.
+Hopefully, 2021 will be the year of the relationship, as we settle down into the normality that the pandemic has created and set the bar for the candidate experience for years to come.